ℹ️ Why this playbook

 Current assessment

 The 2020 election result was certified.
 Power transferred on January 20, 2021.
 Courts rejected attempts to overturn the result.
 January 6 was a direct attempt to cross this line—it failed because institutions held.
 In this framework, attempted but unsuccessful does not trigger the red line.
-Historically serious; remains a future risk, not a current failure.
+Gerrymandering of the 2026 midterms is currently underway, and this remains a future risk for that and the next presidental election.

 ⚖️2.
 Courts lose binding authority